 The rated 'life' of the valve is VERY dependent of how hard they are driven (typically how close to maximum power and/or heater voltage) and is the minimum rated operational life of the valve specified by the manufacturer.

-It varies as to whether this is specified at normal operating conditions, or at maximum power, maximum heater volts and worst case operating conditions (more applicable to MIL valves).
 Life can also be affected by how old the valve is and how it was stored (before we bought them); this is why we test all of our valves and why the rated life cannot be guaranteed.

 This is less of a problem for input and driver valves, which, provided the heater volts are correct, are hardly stressed and will last for many years.